qvarforth/trackdirect/README.md

 #### Set up database

-Set up the database (connect to database using: "sudo -u postgres psql")
+Set up the database (connect to database using: "sudo -u postgres psql").
+You need to replace "my_username".
 ```
 CREATE DATABASE trackdirect;

-CREATE USER {USER} WITH PASSWORD 'foobar';
+CREATE USER my_username WITH PASSWORD 'foobar';
-ALTER ROLE {USER} WITH SUPERUSER;
+ALTER ROLE my_username WITH SUPERUSER;
-GRANT ALL PRIVILEGES ON DATABASE "trackdirect" to {USER};
+GRANT ALL PRIVILEGES ON DATABASE "trackdirect" to my_username;
 ```

 Might be good to add password to password-file: